crisbotta/portfolio-hugo-website/content/home/experience.md

         * Research new trends in art, media, technology and digital culture.
         * Research open source software and hardware for use in art education, digital literacy, digital fabrication, game design, graphic arts, science.
         * Decide which new equipment and materials would be needed and acquired.
+        * *SESC is a Portuguese acronym for Social Service of Commerce.
+It is a private, nonprofit entity that provides access to sports and health facilities and also to art, music and other cultural and educational activities.
+For more information on SESC please take a look at [this](https://www.nytimes.com/2012/03/27/arts/brazils-leading-arts-financing-group-shares-the-wealth.html) New York Times article.

   - title: Junior Consultant
     company: IN2 - AI-powered web solutions